copley/MHNG/README.md

 Thursday Midday (Additional NOAA Updates):
 If the Thursday model run shows a radical forecast change, prepare for a second wave of volatility after the storage-driven move.
 These time windows provide the best overlap between major fundamentals (storage + weather) and immediate, scalping-friendly price action in natural gas futures.

+Below are approximate NZT conversions for each key monitoring window in the strategy.
+Because New Zealand (NZ) and U.S. Eastern Time (ET) both switch between standard time and daylight saving, the exact offset can vary from 16 to 18 hours.
+The table below shows the most common scenarios so you can adjust according to the current date.

+1. Thursday (Storage Day)
+U.S. Event: Be at your screen by 10:20 a.m.
+ET on Thursday; the EIA Storage Report hits at 10:30 a.m.
+ET.

+U.S. Eastern & NZ Time Status	Time Difference	10:20 a.m.
+ET (Thu) in NZ	10:30 a.m.
+ET (Thu) in NZ ET in Daylight (UTC-4)
+NZ in Standard (UTC+12)	16 hours	2:20 a.m.
+(Fri)	2:30 a.m.
+(Fri)
+ET in Standard (UTC-5)
+NZ in Daylight (UTC+13)	18 hours	4:20 a.m.
+(Fri)	4:30 a.m.
+(Fri)
+Both in Standard
+(ET UTC-5, NZ UTC+12)	17 hours	3:20 a.m.
+(Fri)	3:30 a.m.
+(Fri)
+Both in Daylight
+(ET UTC-4, NZ UTC+13)	17 hours	3:20 a.m.
+(Fri)	3:30 a.m.
+(Fri)
+Practical Shortcut:

+Most often you’ll see EIA released at 4:30 a.m.
+NZDT on Friday (when the U.S. is in standard time and NZ in daylight).
+Or 2:30 a.m.
+NZST on Friday (when the U.S. is in daylight and NZ in standard).
+2. Sunday Evening (Weather Shift)
+U.S. Event: Check NOAA forecast changes 6:00–9:00 p.m.
+ET on Sunday for possible Monday gap setups.

+U.S. Eastern & NZ Time Status	Time Difference	6:00 p.m.
+ET (Sun) in NZ	9:00 p.m.
+ET (Sun) in NZ ET in Daylight (UTC-4)
+NZ in Standard (UTC+12)	16 hours	10:00 a.m.
+(Mon)	1:00 p.m.
+(Mon)
+ET in Standard (UTC-5)
+NZ in Daylight (UTC+13)	18 hours	12:00 p.m.
+(Mon)	3:00 p.m.
+(Mon)
+Both in Standard (17-hour diff)	17 hours	11:00 a.m.
+(Mon)	2:00 p.m.
+(Mon)
+Both in Daylight (17-hour diff)	17 hours	11:00 a.m.
+(Mon)	2:00 p.m.
+(Mon)
+Practical Shortcut:

+Often ends up late Monday morning to early Monday afternoon NZ.
+3. Thursday Midday (Additional NOAA Updates)
+U.S. Event: “Midday Thursday” in ET is roughly 12:00 p.m.–2:00 p.m.
+ET.

+U.S. Eastern & NZ Time Status	Time Difference	12:00 p.m.
+ET (Thu) in NZ	2:00 p.m.
+ET (Thu) in NZ ET in Daylight (UTC-4)
+NZ in Standard (UTC+12)	16 hours	4:00 a.m.
+(Fri)	6:00 a.m.
+(Fri)
+ET in Standard (UTC-5)
+NZ in Daylight (UTC+13)	18 hours	6:00 a.m.
+(Fri)	8:00 a.m.
+(Fri)
+Both in Standard (17-hour diff)	17 hours	5:00 a.m.
+(Fri)	7:00 a.m.
+(Fri)
+Both in Daylight (17-hour diff)	17 hours	5:00 a.m.
+(Fri)	7:00 a.m.
+(Fri)
+Practical Shortcut:

+Typically corresponds to very early Friday morning NZ (4:00–8:00 a.m.).
+How to Use This Time Conversion
+Check Current Time Zones: See if the U.S. is on Eastern Standard Time (UTC-5) or Eastern Daylight Time (UTC-4), and whether NZ is on NZ Standard Time (UTC+12) or NZ Daylight Time (UTC+13).
+Apply the Correct Hour Offset (16–18 hours) to pinpoint your local NZ time.
+Plan Your Trading Routine:
+EIA Storage (Thursday 10:30 a.m.
+ET) → Friday early morning NZ.
+Sunday 6–9 p.m.
+ET → Monday late morning/early afternoon NZ.
+Thursday midday ET → Friday pre-market hours NZ.
+By aligning with these local NZ times, you can be in front of your screens just before each key event, ready to scalp if a significant surprise materializes.